allusive-dev/compfy/README.md

 #### Note For NixOS Users

-picom-allusive is currently awaiting staff review on nixpkgs.
+picom-allusive has been approved and is wating to be merged.
 I do not know how long it will take before it is avaliable but in the meantime you may have to wait considering that building picom manually on NixOS is difficult.

 Thank you for your patience.